BayAreaMetro/transit-passenger-surveys/SOP.md

 # Standard Operating Procedures for Conducting Surveys

 This page provides information about MTC's Standard Operating Procedures (SOP) for conducting MTC-funded transit passenger surveys within the Bay Area.
 Please use the Contents links below to find appropriate guidance by section.
-Please refer any questions or comments to Shimon Israel at sisrael@mtc.ca.gov or 415-778-5239.
+Please refer any questions or comments to Shimon Israel at sisrael@bayareametro.gov or 415-778-5239.

 CONTENTS